It is great that you are interested in having your child christened!

 How do we book?

 Easy!
-Come along to one of our Sunday services at 11am, and speak to one of the people who welcomed you, that you’d like to book a baptism.
-They will point you to the right person – the lady who handles the christening bookings is a Mrs Trudy Chetwood – 01952 591518 – and she can answer all queries.
-But she cannot take bookings over the phone – couples need to come to a 11am Sunday service to book.
+Come along to one of our Sunday services at 11.15 am, and speak to one of the people who welcomed you, that you’d like to book a baptism.
+They will point you to the right person – the lady who handles the christening bookings is Mrs Carol Stanley and she can answer all queries and give you the baptism pack for you to fill in the forms.
+She cannot take bookings over the phone: couples need to come to an 11.15 am Sunday service to book.

 She will explain:

-* we ask couples to attend three baptism preparation evenings.
-After a couple has attended those three evenings, it is possible to book a baptism date.
+* we ask couples to attend three baptism preparation sessions on Thursday evenings or one all-day, Messy Church style preparation session on a Saturday.
+After a couple has attended the preparation, it is possible to book a baptism date.

-* we also ask couples, after they have done the baptism preparation evenings to attend three Sunday services – that could be Messy Church (once a month) in the afternoon or the morning 11am service
+* we also ask couples, after they have done the baptism preparation to attend three Sunday morning 11.15 am services.

 At our baptism services, we invite two families for each christening service.
-St Leonard’s isn’t large enough to take more famiies.
+St Leonard’s isn’t large enough to take more families.

-As you can see from our Services, we hold baptisms during the first Sunday of each month, however occasionally a first Sunday is not possible to offer to a family because of other church celebrations, but we will try our best.
+Baptisms are held on only one Sunday of the month, usually on the third Sunday and in the afternoon.
+However, occasionally it is not possible to offer a date every month to a family because of other church celebrations, but we will try our best.